 Challenges for this Objective Risks to this Objective How to identify the specific gaps in skills and knowledge?
 Keeping the information in the training up to date.
 Who will set the curriculum?
-Responsibility for maintaining the Who will deliver the training? content of the training.
+Who will deliver the training?
+Responsibility for maintaining the content of the training.
 Where and how will training be made available?
 Evaluating the efficacy of the training in meeting objectives.
 Will training be required for certification in the future?
+Funding to create and deliver training